Slavery in ancient Egypt

 Slavery in ancient Egypt existed at least since the Old Kingdom period.
-Discussions of slavery in Pharaonic Egypt are complicated by terminology used by the Egyptians to refer to different classes of servitude over the course of dynastic history; interpretation of the textual evidence of classes of slaves in ancient Egypt has been difficult to differentiate by word usage alone.
+Discussions of slavery in Pharaonic Egypt are complicated by terminology used by the Egyptians to refer to different classes of servitude over the course of dynastic history.
+Interpretation of the textual evidence of classes of slaves in ancient Egypt has been difficult to differentiate by word usage alone.
 There were three types of enslavement in Ancient Egypt: chattel slavery, bonded labor, and forced labor.
-But even these seemingly well-differentiated types of slavery are susceptible to individual interpretation.
+Even these seemingly well-differentiated types of slavery are susceptible to individual interpretation.
 Egypt's labor culture encompassed many people of various social ranks.